The Assured Income for the Severely Handicapped, or AISH, is a provincial benefit program of the provincial government of Alberta, Canada.

 AISH Eligibility Requirements: Assets

-The AISH program looks at your ability to financially survive with your disability from an “asset” lens as well.
+The AISH program looks at your ability to survive financially with your disability from an “asset” lens as well.

 All assets to your name are divided into two types: exempt and non-exempt assets.
 Exempt assets don’t hinder your AISH eligibility, while non-exempt assets have their own thresholds.

 Your home, your family vehicle, the second vehicle adapted for your disability, the items in your home, and your clothing are non-exempt.
-Financial assets like RDSP, trust accounts, Life Income Fund (LIF), and Locked-In Retirement Income Fund (LRIF) are non-exempt, too.
+Financial assets like RDSP, trust accounts, Life Income Funds (LIF), and Locked-In Retirement Income Fund (LRIF) are non-exempt, too.

 It’s important to note that if you receive an inheritance or a cash gift that’s substantial enough and is non-exempt, it can prevent you from qualifying for AISH.
 Hence, you have to convert it into an exempt asset within 365 days.